MikiTwenty/belso/README.md

 ## Overview

 Belso (Better LLMs Structured Outputs) is a Python library designed to simplify working with structured outputs from Large Language Models (LLMs).
-It provides a unified interface for validating, translating, and processing structured data across multiple LLM providers.
+It provides a unified interface for defining, validating, translating, and processing structured data across multiple LLM providers.

 ## Key Features

-- **Schema Validation**: Validate LLM outputs against predefined schemas
+- **Unified Schema Interface**: define schemas once using Python classes and use them everywhere.
-- **Multi-Provider Support**: Seamlessly work with outputs from:
+- **Multi-Provider Support**: seamlessly work with outputs from:
   - OpenAI
   - Anthropic
   - Google AI